- Residence Halls

 How are room assignments made?

 - There are two assignment processes, one for returning residents and one for new residents.
 All assignments are made on a first come, first served basis.
 Returning residents who renew their housing in the Spring semester for the upcoming Fall semester are assigned before they leave for summer break.
 We then begin assigning all new residents in April and continue throughout the summer.

 When will I receive my room assignment?

-Room assignments are announced mid-summer.
-You will be able to view your housing assignment on Topnet.
+- Room assignments begin to be released mid-June and continue throughout the summer.
+You will be able to view your housing on Topnet.

 What appliances can I use in my room?

-Approved appliances include: stereos, televisions, VCR/DVD players, computers, clocks, hair dryers, lamps, curling irons, curlers, fans, compact refrigerators (5 cubic feet or less) and microwaves (1000 watts or less).
+- Approved appliances include: stereos, televisions, VCR/DVD players, computers, clocks, coffee makers, hair dryers, lamps, curling irons, curlers, fans, compact refrigerators (5 cubic feet or less) and microwaves (1000 watts or less).
 All appliances must be UL approved.